16th January, 2025

 What makes a risk assessment site-specific?

-Site-specific risk assessments are risk assessments that have been adapted to a specific site, and only contain relevant information for that particular project.
+Site-specific risk assessments are risk assessments that have been adapted to a specific site and contain the relevant information for that particular project.
 Site-specific risk assessments take into account the actual site conditions and type of project and address only the relevant hazards.

 Why?